James Anderson (cricketer): Domestic career

 He played in only two matches for Lancashire, and at one point, the Lancashire Cricket Board considered sending Anderson to play for Glamorgan to prove his fitness; however, Lancashire decided they would rather have Anderson play for them, even if only in a limited capacity.
 In the only first-class match he played for Lancashire that season, he was limited to three four-over spells by the ECB, which was wary of him getting injured again.

 In 2008, after the Test and One-Day series against South Africa ended at the beginning of September, Anderson was unavailable to play for Lancashire for the rest of the season.
 He finished the season with 20 first-class wickets at 7.75 for Lancashire.

 At the start of the 2009 English cricket season, Anderson took career-best match figures in a first-class match with 11/109 against Sussex as Lancashire won by 8 wickets.
 It was the only first-class match he played for Lancashire before being called into the England squad for a series against the West Indies.
 As of 26 April 2009, Anderson had taken 188 wickets at 24.37 from 48 first-class matches with Lancashire, and 66 wickets at 21.78 in 44 list A matches.

-In 2025, Anderson marked his return to play T20 cricket for Lancashire against Glamorgan in what was nearly a 11 year wait.
-He took figures of 3-17 in 4 overs as Lancashire went on to win the game.
+In 2025, Anderson marked his return to play T20 cricket for Lancashire against Glamorgan in what was nearly an 11-year wait.
+He took figures of 3–17 in four overs as Lancashire went on to win the game.

+On 12 December 2025, it was announced that Anderson would be Lancashire's red-ball captain for the 2026 County Championship season.

+In April 2026, at the age of 43, Anderson took his 56th five-wicket haul in a first-class innings, matching the tally of Richie Benaud, John Snow, and Ravi Ashwin.

 Franchise career

-Following his retirement from test cricket, Jimmy expressed a wish to play in franchise T20 competitions.
-He was signed by Manchester Originals as a Wildcard for the Hundred and made his debut in August 2025.
+Following his retirement from test cricket, he expressed a wish to play in franchise T20 competitions.
+He was signed by Manchester Super Giants (Note: Then known as Manchester Originals) as a Wildcard for the Hundred and made his debut in August 2025.